Get a peek at the plans for Orlando City Soccer's new stadium.

 Orlando's 2015 MLS expansion team is celebrating the moment that all soccer fans dream of — the groundbreaking of a future stadium.
-Last week, with all the excitement and fanfare of an Orlando City Soccer gameday experience, fans marched from Church Street Station to the site of the new downtown Orlando stadium.
+Last week, with all the excitement and fanfare of an Orlando City Soccer Club gameday experience, fans marched from Church Street Station to the site of the new downtown Orlando stadium.

-Learn more: Sports, Recreation & Outdoors in Orlando
+Discover: Sports, Recreation & Outdoors in Orlando

 An estimated 3,000 Orlando City Soccer Club supporters, covered in purple, gathered at Church Street Station on Thursday, October 16, 2014 to participate in a half-mile walk to the planned site of the nearly 20,000-seat stadium in downtown Orlando.